katiehampson1978/Modelling_rabies_regimens/README.md

 Figures that are generated from the scripts and data are provided in subfolder: *figs/paper*

+Outputs of simulations are saved in the subfolder: *figs/outputs*

 Full details are described in: https://doi.org/10.1016/j.vaccine.2018.11.010